 I’ve traveled on hundreds of work/business trips, ranging from 2-day to 19-day trips.
 I’ve gone on expeditions and solo trips that lasted several months without coming back to home base.
-Still, I manage to live exclusively out of a carry-on size Luggageworks bag.
+Still, I manage to live exclusively out of a carry-on suitcase.

-In this article, you’ll learn to how avoid paying for overweight baggage fees and still have enough to get through any trip.
+What’s the secret to packing?
+Here’s how to avoid paying for overweight baggage fees but still have enough for weeks on end

 There’s so much ingenuity and innovation going into making travel easier.
-Many products now-a-days take up less room in your suitcase, weigh less, and have more uses.
-It’s so much easier to minimize what you pack.
+Many products are being designed to take up less room in your suitcase, weigh less, while being more useful.
+It’s becoming much easier to minimize what you pack.

 That’s where this guide comes in.
-Here’s what you need to pack, and what you don’t.
+As a pilot who does this for work, I hope I can help you best learn what you need to pack – and what you don’t.

-Well, the first thing you might need is a suitcase.
-The first step to maximizing what you can pack starts with your suitcase.
+Well, the first thing you might need is a carry-on suitcase.
+And the first step to maximizing what you can pack starts with having a good one.

-Here are the 5 top suitcases pilots use and why you need one.
-You’ll see why the extra inch or two really matters.
+So here are my 5 top suitcases recommendations.
+You’ll see why the extra inch or two really does matter.